 - 2 tbsps.
 Tamari sauce 10 drops of sesame oil

 - 1 tbsp.
 Lirah sweet Cabernet vinegar

 - 1 tsp. minced ginger

 - Cooked chicken, prawns or sliced beef for salmon

 - Rocket or English spinach leaves (remove the stalks) for the sorrel leaves

 - Chinese vinegar or a dark vinegar for the Lirah sweet Cabernet vinegar

-On top of the rice and mayonnaise lay down the sorrel leaves, then a couple slices of salmon, a strip of celery, cucumber and then top these with the avocado.
+- On top of the rice and mayonnaise lay down the sorrel leaves, then a couple of slices of salmon, a strip of celery, cucumber, and then top these with the avocado.